mlte-team/mlte/docs/docs/development.md

 $ source .venv/bin/activate
 ```

+### Make Overview

+There are a couple of shorthand commands in the Makefile to run several of the below commands at the same time.
+The most useful ones include:

+* `make qa`: executes the schema generation, doc check, source sorting, formatting, linting, and static type checking commands of frontend and backend.
+* `make check-qa`: executes the schema check, doc check, source sorting check, formatting check, linting check, and static type checking commands of frontend and backend.
+* `make ci`: executes the same commands as `check-qa`, but also runs `test` to execute the unit tests, cleaning caches first to better simulate execution in a CI environment.

+`make qa` and `make test` should be ran before every push to ensure that the changes made adhere to the QA standards and will pass the unit tests.
+These two encapsulate all of the commands below that are generally applicable.

 ### Import Sorting

 We sort all Python import code in this project with <a href="https://github.com/PyCQA/isort" target="_blank">`isort`</a>.
 You can run this locally with: